vuongducphuong/documentation/content/applications/sales/crm/performance/google_spreadsheets.rst

 .. image:: google_spreadsheets/add_to_google_spread.png
    :align: center
-   :alt: From the CRM application, for example, click on add to Google Spreadsheet in Odoo
+   :alt: From the CRM application, for example, click on add to Google Spreadsheet in Leansoft

 A new spreadsheet will be automatically created in your Google Drive.